Bookkeeping Melbourne Rates – what is the cost?

-- My $80 per hour bookkeeper was far too busy for me because I was small.
+- The $80 per hour bookkeeper was far too busy for me because I was small.
 It wasn’t worth her time.

-- My $70 per hour bookkeeper was far too detailed, wanting tax invoices for small items and recurring subscriptions (every single one!)
+- Then $70 per hour bookkeeper was far too detailed, wanting tax invoices for small items and recurring subscriptions (every single one!)

-- My $45 per hour bookkeeper didn’t complete tasks, and often left things undone, so that I had to resolve them myself.
+- The $45 per hour bookkeeper didn’t complete tasks, and often left things undone, so that I had to resolve them myself.

 - My $25 per hour bookkeeper was an absolute legend!

 And understanding Melbourne Bookkeeping rates as an hourly rate is somewhat giving you part of the answer, as the answer.
+That is not very useful.
 Okay, so you know the hourly rate – but how many hours will it take that Bookkeeper to do the work you need done?
 The information they give you is mildly reassuring, and you might infer what this means, but you don’t actually know.
 Doesn’t seem like sound business sense, does it?

 Is the Bookkeeper fast, or slow?